pulsar-edit/documentation/docs/contributing-to-pulsar/hacking-on-the-core.md

 layout: doc.ejs
 ---

-If you’re hitting a bug in Pulsar or just want to experiment with adding a feature to the core of the system, you’ll want to run Pulsar in Dev Mode with access to a local copy of the Pulsar source.
+If you’re hitting a bug in Pulsar or just want to experiment with adding a feature to the core of the system, you’ll want to run Pulsar in dev mode with access to a local copy of the Pulsar source.

 ## Check out the source code